my5t3r10n/DEBi/README.md

-Simple drawing board application made with golang and raylib bindings.
+Fast loading and easy to use drawing board application.
+Built with raylib bindings for GO.